jnftech/PS1-IGR-QSBs/README.md

   - The ICSP pads on board by soldering some temporary wiring to connect it to the programmer.
   - The ICSP pads by using a 2mm pitch pogo-pin PCB clamp such as this one on [Aliexpress](https://www.aliexpress.com/i/3256806664884457.html)
   - An alternative would be a DIP socket adapter ([an example of such on Aliexpress](https://www.aliexpress.com/item/32868905130.html)) to house the chip for programming before it is soldered to the board.
-- The text in the bottom copper layer *may* cause some fabs to complain about the size of the text.
-OSHpark doesnt have an issue (they seem to fab whatever you throw at them, regardless if it comes out well in the final product), but I have experienced cases in the past where JLCPCB will remove any text from the board that they deem too small.

 ### Tools used for this project:
 - Tracespace View (SVG conversions of gerbers for the above images) https://tracespace.io/view/